Skip to content

 1. Integrate /v1/name/assessment as your primary decision endpoint.

-3. Use /v1/name/eligibility only for legacy compatibility during migration.
+4. Use /v1/name/eligibility, /v2/name/eligibility, or /v3/name/eligibility only for legacy compatibility during migration.

 In most partner implementations: